Rulers of Florence and Tuscany and Northern Italy

-The Medici bank's founding is usually dated to 1397, since it was this year that Giovanni di Bicci de' Medici separated his bank from his nephew Averardo's bank (which had effectively been acting as a branch in Rome), and moved his small bank from Rome to Florence.
-The branch in Rome was entrusted to Benedetto, and Giovanni took on Gentile di Baldassarre Buoni (1371 - 1427) as a partner, though Gentile soon left the firm.
-They initially raised 10,000 gold florins and began operating in Florence.
+Its founding is usually dated to 1397, the year that Giovanni di Bicci de' Medici separated his bank from his somewhat "unsuccessful" nephew Averardo's bank in Rome, and moved this small bank from Rome to Florence.
+The branch in Rome was entrusted to Benedetto de' Bardi who became general manager until his death in 1420.
+In Florence Giovanni took on Gentile di Baldassarre Buoni (1371 - 1427) as a partner, though Gentile soon left the firm.
+However they initially raised 10,000 gold florins and began operations.

 Florence subsequently came under Girolamo Savonarola, Piero Soderini and Niccolo Machiavelli until it was recaptured by the future Pope Leo X in 1512.

 In May 1527 Rome was invaded by the Holy Roman Emperor Charles V's army, having over 20,000 soldiers — German (including many Lutherans), Spanish and Italian — mutinying over unpaid wages.
 They defeated the vastly outnumbered defenders, and looted the city.
 On 6th June, Clement VII surrendered, and agreed to pay a ransom of 400,000 ducats in exchange for his life, ceding lands as well.
 For two decades it all but ended the role of the Papacy as the largest patron of Renaissance art and architecture.